 Dr Mark Griffiths

-Mark is part of St Padarn’s Institute, the training arm of the Church in Wales, which is responsible for missional research, newly licensed ministers and children, young people and family ministry development.
+Mark has worked for local churches of various denominations for the last thirty years covering everything from community evangelist and senior minister all the way up to children’s pastor!
+He is now Dean for Discipleship at St Padarn’s Institute, the training arm of the Church in Wales where he is responsible for missional research, newly licensed minister training and children, young people & family ministry development.
 His PhD is in Child Evangelism and Church Growth.
-He has 10 published books, his latest Lightbringers (a Freedom in Christ Children’s Resource) has just been released.
-He has three children and one very patient wife, and is back to New Zealand to train the New Wine children’s team to help equip the local church.
+He has 10 published books, his latest, Lightbringers (a Freedom in Christ Children’s Resource) has just been released.
+He has three children and one very patient wife, and is back to New Zealand to train the New Wine children’s team and to help equip the local church.